-At Liverpool Everyman Fun Palace and ARC Stockton Fun Palace and many other arts centres and venues, the producers invited local people (artists and not) in to use their spaces and to create the Fun Palace in their local venue.
+At Liverpool Everyman Fun Palace, Sheffield Theatres and many other arts centres and venues, the producers invited local people (artists and not) in to use their spaces and to create the Fun Palace in their local venue.
+At ARC Stockton in 2016 they asked the young people who used their foyer and café space to run their Fun Palace.